canonical/mlflow-operator/docs/how-to/deploy-kubeflow-mlflow-ck8s-aws.rst

 Relate Resource dispatcher to MLflow
 ------------------------------------

-Relate Resource dispatcher to MLflow:
+Relate the Resource dispatcher to MLflow:

 .. code-block:: bash